-Year 2 Year 3 To compare sources of light (dark, dull, bright, darkest, brighter etc.) To know that we need light to see things and that darkness is the absence of light Light To explore transparent, translucent and reflective objects To notice that light is reflected from surfaces - SS To explore transparent, translucent and renective objects To know that light travels in straight lines hysi To recognise that light from the sun can be dangerous and there are ways to protect the eyes To explore making shadows To recognise that shadows are formed when the light from a light source is blocked by an opaque object To explore making snadows To find patterns in the way that the size of shadows change
+Year 2 Year 3 To compare sources of light (dark, dull, bright, darkest, brighter etc.) To know that we need light to see things and that darkness is the absence of light Light To evolve transport translugant and reflective chiests To notice that light is reflected from surfaces Physics - I To explore transparent, translucent and reflective objects To know that light travels in straight lines To recognise that light from the sun can be dangerous and there are ways to protect the eyes To recognise that shadows are formed when the light from a light source is blocked by an opaque object To explore making shadows To find patterns in the way that the size of shadows change

-Year 3 Year 4 Year 5 Year 6 To know that we need light to see things and that darkness is the absence of light To investigate materials that are transparent, translucent, opaque and reflective To explore phenomena involving light including prisms, refraction, filters etc. -ight To notice that light is reflected from surfaces To explain that light travels in a straight line from a To explain that we see things because light travels from light the to our eyes nt sources to our eyes or from light sources to objects and sics - L To know that light travels in straight lines source and when reflected To use the idea that light travels in straight lines to explain how objects are seen because they give out light or reflect light into our eyes Phys To recognise that light from the sun can be dangerous and there are ways to protect the eyes To recognise that shadows are formed when the light from a light source is blocked by an opaque object To use the idea that light travels in straight lines to explain why shadows has the same shape as the object that cast them To find patterns in the way that the size of shadows change To investigate how shadows can be altered by changing different variables
+Year 3 Year 4 Year 5 Year 6 Physics - Light To know that we need light to see things and that darkness is the absence of light To investigate materials that are transparent, translucent, opaque and reflective To explore phenomena involving light including prisms, refraction, filters etc. To notice that light is reflected from surfaces To explain that light travels in a straight line from a source and when reflected To explain that we see things because light travels from light the to our eyes nt sources to our eyes or from light sources to objects and To know that light travels in straight lines To use the idea that light travels in straight lines to explain how objects are seen because they give out light or reflect light into our eyes To recognise that light from the sun can be dangerous and there are ways to protect the eyes To recognise that shadows are formed when the light from a light source is blocked by an opaque object To use the idea that light travels in straight lines to explain why shadows has the same shape as the object that cast them To find patterns in the way that the size of shadows change To investigate how shadows can be altered by changing dif ferent variables